rdcoletta/sv_nams/README.md

 ### Overlaying resequencing data into parental GBS data

 The NAM parents were genotyped by both resequencing and GBS.
 Thus, it is possible that some SNP calls disagree between the two methods.
 To remove such SNPs, I overlayed the resequencing data into the GBS data and turned a SNP call into `NN` if there was a disagreement using `scripts/overlay_reseq-parental-SNPs_onto_GBS-data.R`.
 This script produces a hapmap for each cross containing **only the parental** data for that cross.
+Also, note that a number of SNPs in GBS data are not represented in the resequecing data, which can decrease even more the number of SNPs used for projection.

 ```bash
 cd ~/projects/sv_nams/data/GBS-output/tmp/